Frequently Asked Questions

 What about wireless access to the internet?

-*NEW!
-The Information Technology Department, in conjunction with Student Affairs, has provided wireless access points in every other room or suite in all three residence halls.
+The Information Technology Department, in conjunction with Student Affairs, has provided wireless access points throughout all three residence halls.
 You do not need to provide your own access point.
 Students will simply need to join the wireless network, "UCGUEST".

 You may not hook up a wireless router in the residence halls.
 Additionally, WIFI access is available in Pilla Atrium, Dauby Science Center and the Mullen Commuter Lounge.